Interview by Laura Netz

 His installation works are known for using complex electronic systems.
-In some occasions, Ralf Baecker creates installations in which audiences are in front of a machine that is not under the control of its own but rather engaged in processual existence.
-While in other artworks, the artist applies principles of media archaeology digging obsolete technologies.
+On some occasions, Ralf Baecker creates installations in which audiences are in front of a machine that is not under control of its own but rather engaged in processual existence.
+While in other artworks, the artist applies principles of media archaeology, digging obsolete technologies.

-You work is at the interface of art, science and technology, through installations and machines.
+Your work is at the interface of art, science and technology through installations and machines.
 Which is your perspective on technology?

 Your work in 2004 is about audiovisual performance and software.
-But it evolves to installations such as re-active platform (2010) and Irrational Computing (2011) that in a way “deconstruct” human relations with technology.
-How has been this evolution?
+But it evolves to installations such as the re-active platform (2010) and Irrational Computing (2011) that, in a way, “deconstruct” human relations with technology.
+How has this evolution been?

-Right now my field of research is how I can use generative code and generative design to simulate things like mountains, clouds or the ocean.
-These are not motifs or patterns strictly as I see the definition of patterns.
-A mountain, cloud or the ocean it’s not something you can predict so easily because if you see a bit of water or a picture of the ocean, you can’t tell what the next wave is going to look like.
+Right now, my field of research is how I can use generative code and generative design to simulate things like mountains, clouds or the ocean.
+These are not motifs or patterns strictly, as I see the definition of patterns.
+A mountain, cloud or ocean it’s not something you can predict so easily because if you see a bit of water or a picture of the ocean, you can’t tell what the next wave is going to look like.

 Part of your work consists of kinetic computational sculptures such as Rechnender Raum (2007).
 In this interest of the relations humans-machine, you show hidden technological processes.
 But the use of neural networks and AI make the computational processes independent and autonomous.
 What is your point of view about the future of AI?

-As Rechnender Raum (Calculating Space) used mechanics to look at the inner working of contemporary algorithmic processes I tried to shift my focus on the contemporary material culture of computation which is silicon and other semiconducting materials that are integrated into highly complex circuits.
-I have been interested in media archaeology before, Rechnender Raum was also deeply inspired by my research on the origin of computation and its material culture.
-CS and IC was just the next logical step.
+As Rechnender Raum (Calculating Space) used mechanics to look at the inner working of contemporary algorithmic processes, I tried to shift my focus on the contemporary material culture of computation which is silicon and other semiconducting materials that are integrated into highly complex circuits.
+I have been interested in media archaeology before; Rechnender Raum was also deeply inspired by my research on the origin of computation and its material culture.
+CS and IC were just the next logical step.
 I later realised that this fits in a new discourse around the geology of media and new materialism.

 What is your chief enemy of creativity?